 Marathon Runners Diet

 We have a tendency to focus on those treats and the idea of a high carb lifestyle as the way that marathon runners should eat, but nearly everyone will tell you that’s lead them to gain weight.

 It seems impossible to be running more miles and gaining weight, but the wrong foods, the wrong fueling and the stress of the miles makes it all too common.

-In fact, if we looked at a pyramid of what matters most when it comes to our performance a lot of people would be disappointed to realize that all the running supplements and recovery tools are near the top (meaning least important, but still useful once you nail down your nutrition).
+If we looked at a pyramid of what matters most when it comes to our running performance a lot of people would be disappointed to realize that all the running supplements and recovery tools are near the top (meaning least important, but still useful once you nail down your nutrition).

 What should long distance runners eat?